amabirbd/django-blog/README.md

  Now in your terminal go to django-blog folder and type the command "" . <br>
   <code> python manage.py runserver </code> <br>
-   it will the run the development server and you can see your site at the address ""
+   it will run the development server and you can see your site at the address ""